Lindisfarne Castle

 A 16th Century, grade I listed castle on Holy Island only accessible from the Northumberland coast at low tide.

-Lindisfarne Castle is one of the highlights of the Holy Island of Lindisfarne.
-It is situated on a tidal island, so it's good to check safe crossing times before you visit.
-Holy Island crossing times
+Lindisfarne Castle is one of the highlights of the stunningly beautiful Holy Island of Lindisfarne.
+The island has a recorded history from the 6th Century AD and was an important centre for Celtic Christianity under saints Aidan, Cuthbert and Eadberht.
+As you may well know, Lindisfarne is a tidal island, so it's good to check safe crossing times before you visit: Holy Island crossing times.

-Once you're on the island, there is plenty to see, including the priory, the famous boat sheds and the stunning beach, but the castle is essential.
-It is owned by National Trust and you have to book in advance during covid times.
-Book here
+Once you're on the island, there is plenty to see, including Lindisfarne Priory, the famous boat sheds and the stunning beaches, but the castle is essential.
+It is owned by National Trust and you can find more information about prices and opening times on their website: Lindisfarne Castle

 It was purchased by Edward Hudson in 1901 and with help from architect Edwin Lutyens, he transformed the castle into what it is today.
 It was renovated between 1903 and 1906 and many features of the original castle were lost though there are still some features that remain, including the fireplace in the dining room.

-Lindisfarne is a fantastic day out with loads to do.
+Lindisfarne is a fantastic day out with loads to do - check out our list of places to visit here: Holy Island.
 Make sure you grab some Mead on the way home too.

 Add To Bucket List I Have Visited This Place